rundeck/rundeck/docs/en/api/rundeck-api.md

 * `argString`: argument string to pass to the job, of the form: `-opt value -opt2 value ...`.
 * `loglevel`: argument specifying the loglevel to use, one of: 'DEBUG','VERBOSE','INFO','WARN','ERR'
+* `asUser` : specifies a username identifying the user who ran the job.
+Requires `runAs` permission.
 * Node filter parameters as described under [Using Node Filters](#using-node-filters)

 Result:  An Item List of `executions` containing a single entry for the execution that was created.
 See [Listing Running Executions](#listing-running-executions).